 The members of the Authority's Board of Trustees receive no fees for their services but are reimbursed for their actual travel expenses incurred in the performance of their duties as Trustees of the Authority.

 6. DISTRIBUTIONS

-During fiscal year 2013, the Authority made no distributions from the Unrestricted Fund.
+During fiscal years 2014 and 2013, the Authority made no distributions from the Unrestricted Fund.